 If the system is accessed by multiple threads, each thread has to wait for new IDs.

 A UUID also solve this problem because it does not depend on the previously generated key.

 We can generate trillions of UUID in a year and it has very less chance of duplication.

 If we recreate a Database or Table, again sequential ID starts from 1.
-In this kind of conditions we can represent and use UUID.
+In this kind of situations, we can represent and use UUID.

 The index fragmentation is one of the major drawbacks of using UUID random keys.

 We should not use UUID as a Primary key of a table.
 Still, I suggest you to create an integer sequential primary key and create a separate column for UUID.